 - Cognitive problems

 Add this to the fact that about 4 million adults are suffering from chronic migraines.
 What does that mean?
-It means the patient has migraines for at least 15 days per month.
+It means the patient has an attack for at least 15 days per month.
 Some even deal with daily migraines.
-This level of severity and frequency of migraines leads to a 20% disability rate.
+This level of severity and frequency of attacks leads to a 20% disability rate.

 What to Take Away from this List of Migraine Facts

 The primary thing to remember is that migraines are not just a bad headache.
-If your mate suffers from migraines, try to be empathetic and help out with things around the house.
-If your friend suffers from migraines, know that he or she may have to cancel on you at the last minute sometimes and that plans made well in advance may be stressful.
-If it is your employee who is dealing with migraines, try to create an environment conducive to working even during an attack, but be ready for more sick days than the average worker.
+If your mate suffers from this neurological condition, try to be empathetic and help out with things around the house.
+Have a friend who suffers from it?
+Know that he or she may have to cancel on you at the last minute sometimes and that plans made well in advance may be stressful.
+If it is your employee who is dealing with it, try to create an environment conducive to working even during an attack, but be ready for more sick days than the average worker.

-If you are the migraine sufferer, is there anything that can offer some hope on the outlook for this debilitating condition.
+If you are a migraineur yourself, is there anything that can offer some hope on the outlook for this debilitating condition?
 The answer is yes!

 Upper Cervical Chiropractic Care and Migraines

 In case studies, both headache and migraine patients benefit from upper cervical chiropractic.
 Why is this the case?
-You may have noticed that one of the symptoms that keep coming up both before and during a migraine is neck pain or stiffness.
+You may have noticed that one of the symptoms that keep coming up both before and during an attack is neck pain or stiffness.
 In fact, it is one of the most common symptoms after the pulsing head pain.
 This reveals the connection between migraines and the neck.